I wonder if you can relate to some experiences I have had…

 Animals tend to give us unconditional love.
 They don’t care whether we won the game or got a raise or …

 As with all relationships, the deeper the relationship the greater the grief and feelings of isolation and sadness we feel when that relationship ends.

 This relationship may not be understood by those who de-value the friendship and love you shared with your animal.
+Because others do not respect your pain, it does not lessen it in your heart.
 For instance, one of the contributors to this book recalls being told to “Get over It.
 It was just a cat, not a child.

 Co-workers may not only misunderstand your sadness, but urge you to hurry your grief.
 They cannot even imagine what an empty place in your home and heart that a pet loss causes.